Why Choose Building BiologyTM?

 Members of the building biology profession in North America mourn the passing of our dear founder, Helmut, who passed away in January 2013 from complications of a stroke.
 To read a tribute to Helmut and his great contributions to the field of healthy homes written by Oram and published on the Healthy Home Dream Team blog of fellow building biologists, Ron and Lisa Beres, click here.

-Oram Miller, BBEC provides on-site home and office evaluation services to residents and businesses in the Los Angeles, Orange County and San Diego areas of California.
-He also provides his services to clients nationwide by telephone, fax and email.
+Oram provides on-site home and office evaluation services to residents and businesses in the Los Angeles, Orange County and San Diego areas of California.
+He also provides his services to clients nationwide by telephone, email and Skype.

-Oram received his certification as a Building BiologyTM Environmental Consultant (BBEC) from the International Institute for Bau-biologieTM and Ecology.
+Oram received his certification as a Building BiologyTM Environmental Consultant and Electromagnetic Radiation Specialist (BBEC, EMRS) from the International Institute for Bau-biologieTM and Ecology.
 Oram's training included assessment and mitigation of unhealthy electric and magnetic field exposure, indoor air quality, mold, and chemical outgassing.

-Oram also consults on the design, building and remodeling of healthy homes and offices in southern California and throughout the country.
-Besides providing information on wall and foundation materials and protocols as taught by builder and building biologist George Swanson of Austin, Texas, Oram also recommends a healthy electrical wiring protocol to create reduced EMF (electro-magnetic field) exposure.
-To view building projects that Oram has consulted on, click here.
+Oram consults on the design, building and remodeling of healthy homes and offices in southern California and throughout the country.
+Oram recommends and oversees the implementation of a healthy electrical wiring protocol to create reduced EMF (electro-magnetic field) exposure.
+To view building projects that Oram has consulted upon, click here.

-Oram has also been a guest presenter three years in a row on the weekly Designs for Health national conference call to over one hundred health care practitioners, called Clinical Rounds Interviews.
-He has also been interviewed on Dr. Howard Liebowitz's Talk Radio Podcast, "Hormones Spoken Here".
+Oram has also been a guest presenter on the weekly Designs for Health national conference call to over one hundred health care practitioners, called Clinical Rounds Interviews.

 While in Minnesota, Oram presented to members of the Minnesota Chapter of the American Institute of Architects (AIA) and the Minnesota Chapter of the National Association of the Remodeling Industry (NARI), as well as to architectural students at the University of Minnesota College of Design.
 He also presented healthy home lectures at the State of Minnesota's Living Green Expo and the Eco-Experience at the Minnesota State Fair.
 Oram was a panelist at the annual conference of the International Institute for Bau-biologieTM and Ecology in April 2008.
 He has also spoken at numerous healthy living expos and green building meetings throughout the years.